France's carbon footprint: current situation, challenges and solutions for a low-carbon future

 Which industrial zones in France have low carbon emissions?

-Dunkirk: Development ofgreen hydrogen and CO₂ capture.
+Dunkerque: Development ofgreen hydrogen and CO₂ capture

-Fos-sur-Mer: Pooling of low-carbon energies between companies
+Fos-sur-Mer: Mutualization of low-carbon energies between companies

 Article empreinte carbone france (13).png